datanav/docs/behind-the-scenes.rst

 - All software changes must have unit tests, integration tests and other functional tests before being reviewed and then merged into the trunk.

-- All software changes must be reviewed by at least one other developer before being elegible for being merged into the trunk.
+- All software changes must be reviewed by at least one other developer before being eligible for being merged into the trunk.
 Major changes are reviewed by a larger audience before being accepted.

 - Changes relating to security, robustness or stability are planned and approved before development begins.